-I. Policy Statement: Orders must be clear, legible and complete.
+A. Policy Statement: Orders must be clear, legible, and complete.
 Orders that are illegible or incomplete will not be carried out until rewritten or clarified.

-II.
-Definitions:
+B. Definitions:

-A. A patient care order directs the performance or administration of a diagnostic test, treatment, procedure, prescribed medication, intervention or therapy.
-Such orders may be created by providers within the scope of their practice and license
+A. A patient care order directs the performance or administration of a diagnostic test, treatment, procedure, prescribed medication, intervention, or therapy.
+Such orders may be created by providers within the scope of their practice and licenselicense.

-III.
-Equipment:
+C. Equipment: